south1992/LCN2G/README.md

 ## Usage

-This shiny app is composed in 3 parts, Data Preprocessing, Gene Clustering and Visualization.
+This shiny app has three parts: Data Preprocessing, Gene Clustering and Visualization.
 We introduce each part as follows.

 ### Data Preprocessing

-This part works for preprocess the gene and nutrition data.
+This part preprocesses the gene and nutrition data.

 ![Preprocessing](/img/fig2.png)

-We have implemented different kind of preprocess method in this part.
-One can upload its own dataset(in csv format and each row for a sample) or use the default dataset which upload nothing and click Analysis(GSE85998).
-Different threshold for filtering is provided and the resulting plot will appear in the right panel after click analysis.
+We have implemented different preprocessing methods.
+One can upload its own dataset(in csv format each row represents a sample) or use the default dataset (no upload needed) by clicking Analysis (GSE85998).
+Different threshold for filtering is provided and the resulting plot will appear in the right panel after clicking on analysis.

-In the default dataset, we alreadly normalised using Cyclophilin as the endogenous control, so just use "None" as normalization method.
+In the default dataset, we already normalised using Cyclophilin as the endogenous control, so just use "None" as normalization method.

 ### Gene Clustering

-In order to get representitive gene for next step visualization, we provided a gene cluster method.
-If some special gene expression are interested, one can go to next step.
+In order to get representitive genes for the second visualization step, we provide a gene cluster method.
+If some special gene expressions are interested, this step can be skipped.

 ![Clustering](/img/fig3.png)

-The clustering method we used here are hierachical clustering and the choices of distance matrix varies.
-The first panel provided a clustering method for gene-gene relationship and the distance matrix can based on gene expression or gene-gene correlation.
-Also the gene-nutrition relationship can use to clustering either based on covariance or correlation matrix.
-A hybrid parameter was used to combine this two matrix.
+The clustering method we use here is hierachical clustering; the choice of the distance matrix can be varied.
+The first panel provides a clustering method for gene-gene relationships and the distance matrix can be based on gene expression or on gene-gene correlation.
+Also the gene-nutrition relationship can be used to clustering either based on the covariance or the correlation matrix.
+A hybrid parameter is used to combine the matrix.

 If we only use one, we can set this parameter either be 0 or 1.
 The cuttree method also can be choosed.